Keiko Sonoi: Takarazuka aspirations

 She learned of the existence of the all-girl Takarazuka Revue through girl's magazines, and by the time she graduated (upper) elementary school, she wished to join this musical revue theatrical company, but this was foiled when her mother opposed the decision.

 During the time she attended the Otaru high school, she had opportunity to see a musical revue/musical play (歌劇, kageki) for the first time in her life.
 (Note: The show was put on by a company called Shimai-za (姉妹座), billed as a Takarazuka girl's revue, as best as she could recall.)
-Her determination to join Takarazuka remained steadfast, and after dropping out of high school, she entered the (Takarazuka Ongaku Kageki Gakkō) in March 1929.
+Her determination to join Takarazuka remained steadfast, and after dropping out of high school, she entered the Takarazuka School of Music and Musical Theatre (Takarazuka Ongaku Kageki Gakkō) in March 1929.

-A rather different perspective is taken by other sources, according to which Sonoi as a high schooler went to see a proletarian shingeki play put on by the (Tsukiji Little Theater) performing on road in Otaru, and thenceforth, her true aspiration was to perform as shingeki actor.
+A rather different perspective is taken by other sources, according to which Sonoi as a high schooler went to see a proletarian shingeki play put on by the Tsukiji Shōgekijō (Tsukiji Little Theater) performing on road in Otaru, and thenceforth, her true aspiration was to perform as shingeki actor.
 (Note: The play she saw was probably Kaisen ("Sea Battle").
 This piece as well as the theater group was being treated as taboo even by recent theatrical circles, as according to Miwa Yanagi.
 Also, the organizer who invited the theatrical company to Otaru was the proletarian novelist Takiji Kobayashi, well-known for being tortured to death by the tokko police in an interrogation as a communist party member and supporter.)
 However, that would be a road to economic hardship, and instead she entered the Takarazuka School, which paid even first-year students (yoka-sei) a 10 yen (or 15 yen) monthly salary, most of which she would send to her family.
 (Note: Inoue & Komori 2003, Zadankai Showa bungakushi p.
 174; reprinted from a piece in Subaru 20 (4), 1998.)
 (Note: Sonoi's father Seikichi Hakamada had co-signed a loan taken by a kindling and coal company, and when that company failed, Seikichi had to declare himself bankrupt in 1930.
 The family all moved to Takarazuka, Hyogo to depend on her.
 Sonoi then had to sustain her family in the place of her ailing father.
 Juzo Kobayashi, the Hankyu-Takarazuka group's founder and president, learned of her ordeal and once gave her an encouraging letter enclosed with 100 yen.)